Autor: Sadler Fränz, edevis Gmbh

 System architecture and measurement setup

-The test system consists of an automated load test bench with a drive unit, a thermal imaging camera and associated sensor technology (see Fig. 2: Layout of the measuring cell with camera and drive unit).
+The test system consists of an automated load test bench with a drive unit, a thermal imaging camera and associated sensor technology (see Fig. 2).
 The gearbox under test is fitted with torque transducers between the input and output sides and operated at a defined torque.
 The infrared camera is aligned so that it captures the meshing tooth flanks of a gear.
 The synchronised control and evaluation software coordinates all components.
 This ensures that the camera records defined sequences whilst the drive motors are controlled accordingly.
 At the same time, the software processes the captured thermal images; the measurement data is analysed in real time and thus provides a relevant control variable for upstream manufacturing and assembly processes.

-Fig. 3 Precedure for thermographic wear pattern analysis
+Fig. 3: Procedure for thermographic wear pattern analysis

 Objective assessment and identification of the load distribution